ocaml/dune/doc/terminology.rst

 -  **build context root**: the root of a build context named ``foo`` is ``<root>/_build/<foo>``

 - **alias**: an alias is a build target that doesn't produce any file and has configurable dependencies.
 Aliases are per-directory.
 However, on the command line, asking for an alias to be built in a given directory will trigger the construction of the alias in all children directories recursively.
-Dune defines the following standard aliases:
+Dune defines several :ref:`builtin-aliases`.

-   -  ``default`` which is the alias build by default when no targets are specified on the command line.
-See :ref:`default-alias` for details
-   -  ``runtest`` which runs user defined tests
-   -  ``install`` which depends on everything that should be installed
-   -  ``doc``     which depends on the generated HTML documentation.
-See :ref:`documentation` for details.

 - **environment**: in dune, each directory has an environment attached to it.
 The environment determines the default values of